CVMI-Lab/VideoDemoireing/README.md

 Our video demoireing network mainly consists of three parts: First, the PCD takes consecutive frames as inputs to implicitly align frames in the feature space.
 Second, the feature aggregation module merges aligned frame features at different scales by predicting blending weights.
 Third, the merged features are sent to the demoire model with dense connections to realize moire artifacts removal.

 ## Dataset
-We constrcut the first video demoireing dataset, containing 290 videos (720p, 60 frames for each video), and the equipments we adpoted are 'TCL20 pro mobile phone + Huipu v270 monitor' and 'iPhoneXR + MackBook Pro'.
+We construct the first video demoireing dataset, containing 290 videos (720p, 60 frames for each video), and the equipment we adopted are 'TCL20 pro mobile phone + Huipu v270 monitor' and 'iPhoneXR + MackBook Pro'.
 <br>
 <br>
 In [data_v1](https://www.dropbox.com/sh/5pkntn20785gqqj/AADmYCroOu5YDhzGam6Nhoz9a?dl=0), image pairs are aligned using the homography.
 In [data_v2](https://www.dropbox.com/sh/7trmzm2slm2qlg8/AADt3e8MH_52EyLKFtZwXirJa?dl=0), aligned image pairs are refined using the estimated optical flow.
 Besides, we also provide the [original](https://www.dropbox.com/sh/1mdmsss20f0ean9/AAAu3kS_jiDzOP_UaKT4grgPa?dl=0) moire videos.
 The [Baidu_disk_link](https://pan.baidu.com/s/18evBGvTHwN2lL2Oo7ao8-Q), and the password: b28v
 <br>
 <br>
-Please download and unzip the dataset you need, then change the data paths in 'config/video_demoire_temporal_mbr_scratch_v2.yaml' line 7 and 8.
+Please download and unzip the dataset you need, then change the data paths in 'config/video_demoire_temporal_mbr_scratch_v2.yaml' lines 7 and 8.
 Note that the results in our paper are based on the data_v1.
 <br>
 <br>
 To train a model better suited for your use or device, you can follow the 'dataset_prepare/data_prepare.py' step by step to prepare your own training data.